-The importance of the relationship of quality between the incumbent and successor to the process of family business succession is well recognized (Cabrera-Suárez et al., 2001; Chaimahawong & Sakulsriprasert, 2012; De Massis et al., 2008; de Pontet et al., 2007;

-Georgiou & Vrontis, 2013; Goldberg, 1996; Griffeth et al., 2006; Handler, 1992; Kelly et al., 2000; Malone, 1989; sulkowski, 2005).
+The importance of relationship quality between the incumbent and successor to the process of family business succession is well recognized (Chaimahawong & Sakulsriprasert, 2013; Georgiou & Vrontis, 2013; Griffeth, et al. 2006; Handler, 1990; Malone, 1989).
 Lam (2009) assert that both founder and the successor are major factors, their connection could improve or damage of the family business succession process.
 Many researchers (Hollander & Elman, 1988; Kanter, 1989).
-Morris et. al. (1997) has claim that the connection among family business founders and their offspring is the must be analyzed, a holistic perspective offers the opportunity to decipher both addressed relationships within the family are identified as critical factor in determining succession outcomes.
-Burke (1988) addressed negative connection is related to psychological strain and disruptions to family harmony could lead discontinuation to family business succession plan.
+Morris et al. (1997) claim that the connection among family business founders and their offspring is the must be analyzed, a holistic perspective offers the opportunity to decipher both addressed relationships within the family are identified as critical factor in determining succession outcomes.
+Burke & McKeen (1988) address negative connection is related to psychological strain and disruptions to family harmony could lead discontinuation to family business succession plan.
 Collectively, the direct and indirect evidence suggests that sound family connection can contribute significantly to succession process.
-However, some research proposes different opinion and addressed that when it comes to tasks, a certain level of conflict could lead to positive results for the organization (Serra, Tomei, & Serra, 2014).
-Some type of conflict stimulates innovation, improves decision-making, critical thinking and preventing premature consensus during the family business succession process (Amason, 1996; Jehn, 1995; Pelled, Eisenhardt, & Xin, 1999; Tjosvold, 2007; Van de Vliert & De Dreu, 1994).
+However, some research proposes different opinion and addressed that when it comes to tasks, a certain level of conflict could lead to positive results for the organization (Serra, et al. 2014).
+Some type of conflict stimulates innovation, improves decision-making, critical thinking and preventing premature consensus during the family business succession process (Pelled, et al. 1999; Tjosvold, 2008).
 In our study, we are interested to know whether the family harmony should always positive effect the outcomes of family business succession.